 Loading Stack -

 0 images remaining

-There is fusiform dilatation of the extrahepatic bile ducts (both common hepatic and CBD) containing multiple low signal intensities on all sequences dependently in keeping with stones.
+There is fusiform dilatation of the extrahepatic bile ducts (both CHD and CBD) containing multiple low signal intensities on all sequences dependently in keeping with stones.
 No intrahepatic biliary dilatation.

 Interpretation: Choledochal cyst (type 1) with incidental side branch IPMN.

 3 article feature images from this case

 - Primer - Gastrointestinal - Biliary System

 - Abdo - Adult Clinical Conditions - Hepatobiliary

 - GD: Hepatobiliary